 The most popular of these re-interpretations are probably the Old Cuban cocktail, a twist on the Daiquiri, and the Gin-Gin Mule.

-When she opened her bar Pegu Club in 2005, Saunders became one of the most influential people in the modern bar scene.
+When Saunders opened her bar Pegu Club in 2005, she became one of the most influential people in the modern bar scene.
 But Pegu club wasn't the first place where Saunder served her Gin-Gin Mule.

 In 2000, she first created this excellent mix of homemade ginger beer, fresh mint, Tanqueray Gin, and lime juice while working at Beacon Restaurant & Bar.

 Why is it called Gin-Gin?